524 Pamphill GreenWimborne, Dorset

 - Reference 003023

-About 524 Pamphill GreenA comfortable, quirky, eye-catching thatched cottage on the Kingston Lacy estate, where you’ll find miles of footpaths through lush rolling countryside waiting to be explored.
+About 524 Pamphill GreenA cosy, quirky, eye-catching thatched cottage on the Kingston Lacy estate, where you’ll find miles of footpaths through lush rolling countryside waiting to be explored.

 Walkers and outdoor enthusiasts will love this rustic little retreat, perched in open countryside in rural Dorset.
 Sitting prettily on the Kingston Lacy estate there’s the whole estate to wander as well as glorious walks from the door, so it’s a great spot if you can’t wait to get your walking boots on.

-If you can bear to leave your pretty pink bolthole, you’ll find the whole of the Kingston Lacy estate on your doorstep.
+If you can bear to leave your bolthole, you’ll find the whole of the Kingston Lacy estate on your doorstep.
 There’s plenty to see indoors and out.
 The family home, re-imagined as a Venetian palace, holds a treasure trove of art and exotic items and the largest private collection of Egyptian artefacts in the UK.
-And the gardens are also pretty special (Queen Victoria once sent her gardeners for inspiration), so don’t miss the Japanese Garden or a wander through the Kitchen Garden.
+And the gardens are also pretty special, so don’t miss the Japanese Garden or a wander through the Kitchen Garden (Queen Victoria once sent her gardeners for inspiration).
 The wonderful independent Pamphill Dairy is also worth a stop for a fabulous cream tea or picking up some local meat.

 Less than 5 miles from the cottage, you can explore Badbury Rings Iron Age hill fort, Holt Heath National Nature Reserve with its wonderful reptiles and butterflies, and Abbott Street Copse with its spectacular bluebell displays.
 Or head along the River Stour for pretty walks right from the cottage door.
-For those craving a pub lunch, then you’ll find the Vine Inn just down the road, or pop into the historic town of Wimborne, where you’ll find independent shops, cafes and restaurants.
+For those wanting a refreshing drink, you’ll find the Vine Inn just down the road, or pop into the historic town of Wimborne, where you’ll find independent shops, cafes and restaurants.
 The bright lights and seasides of both Poole and Bournemouth are also less than 13 miles away if you fancy a trip to the coast.

 Features and facilities